Finiteness properties of stabilisers of oligomorphic actions: Introduction

 \begin{corollary} Let $G$ be a group in $\HF$ acting on an infinite set $S$.
 Suppose $G$ is finitely generated, homologically supercoherent, and has the Howson property.
 If the action is oligomorphic, then there exists a point in $S$ whose stabiliser is not finitely generated. \end{corollary}

 This conclusion is stronger than the conclusion of Theorem~\ref{intro thm action} in that the finite subset in question is a single point, and also that its stabiliser is not even finitely generated.
 These stronger hypotheses also lead to a stronger conclusion about wreath products and twisted Brin--Thompson groups; see Corollary~\ref{cor:howson_FP2}.
 Examples to which Corollary~\ref{intro cor howson} applies include limit groups (such as free and surface groups, Example~\ref{ex limit}) and locally quasiconvex hyperbolic groups (Example~\ref{ex locally quasiconvex}).
 However, limit groups are LERF (aka subgroup separable), and locally quasiconvex hyperbolic groups are LERF, conditionally on the residual finiteness of hyperbolic groups, which for these examples leads to a more elementary proof of a stronger fact; see Lemma~\ref{lem:lerf}.
-We do not know whether every group satisfying the hypotheses of Corollary~\ref{intro cor howson} must be LERF.
+One non-LERF example satisfying the hypotheses of Corollary~\ref{intro cor howson} is the solvable Baumslag--Solitar group $BS(1, n), n > 1$, however in this case the conclusion can be obtained more directly; see Example~\ref{ex:bs}.

 \textbf{Actions on flag complexes.} One can view an action on an (infinite) set $S$ as an action on the flag complex that is the ``full simplex'' on $S$, and the former is oligomorphic if and only if the latter has finitely many orbits of simplices per dimension.
 This can be generalised by considering an arbitrary action on an infinite-dimensional flag complex, and instead of permutational wreath products looking at graph-wreath products \cite{kropholler:martino}.
 In this direction, we prove the following: